Cars Brands that start with B

 BNC Logo

-In Levallois-Perret, France, in 1923, a small car company, Bollack Netter et Compagnie, known as BNC, was founded by engineer Lucien Bollack and financier Rene Netter.
-The first DZ was built based on the Bicycle car Müller – JMK.
-The transition in the late 1920s to large passenger cars and ultralight racing cars was not successful.
-The company was sold to Charles de Rico in 1928.
-He released Aigle in 1929.
+In Levallois-Perret, France, a small automobile company, Bollack Netter et Compagnie, known as BNC, was founded in 1923 by engineer Lucien Bollack and financier René Netter.
+The first DZ was based on Müller’s bicycle car, the JMK.
+The transition in the late 1920s to the production of large passenger cars and ultra-light racing cars proved unsuccessful.
+In 1928, the company was sold to Charles de Rico.
+In 1929, he launched the Aigle company.
 In 1931, having presented several unrealized projects, the brand was closed.

 Bob